 Yes.
-Broadcasting, recording, photographing, texting, blogging, or tweeting real-time electronic coverage of judicial proceedings is prohibited without prior authorization from the chief justice of the supreme court or chief judge of the court of appeals.
+Broadcasting, recording, photographing, texting, blogging, or tweeting real-time electronic coverage of judicial proceedings inside of any space being used as an appellate court courtroom is prohibited without prior authorization from the chief justice of the supreme court or chief judge of the court of appeals.
 The deadline for filing the ENMC request is no later than the Friday immediately preceding the week in which the argument is to be held, so you should contact the Appellate Court News Media Coordinator early in the week preceding the arguments.
 To help plan ahead, a schedule of the cases to be argued before the supreme court is on the Iowa Judicial Branch website.

 WHO-TV Des Moines

 Phone: (515) 242-3785

 Yes.
 With advance approval by the chief justice or chief judge recording equipment is permitted in designated areas of the courtroom for oral arguments.
 However, no more than five members of the news media using still cameras, television cameras, audio recorders, and electronic devices are permitted in the courtroom during a proceeding for recording, live streaming, or both.
 Pooling is required if there is additional news media.

 There are more similarities than differences.
 The notification time is less for the appellate courts and there are fewer restrictions on the types of cases that can be covered and who can object to the coverage, but members of the news media using any electronic device are still required to:

 - Wear identification stating the person’s name and media affiliation